David G | Mar 21, 2020 | 0

 If you’re looking to get Nón lá as a gift or souvenir, don’t worry as you can find these hats everywhere.
 Locals usually use palm leaves and bamboo to make Nón lá hat.

 The best place to get a traditional Nón lá would be Chuong Village that sits just about 30 km from the capital.
 As we’ve already mentioned, people can find Nón lá on every step in Vietnam, so don’t worry if you’re not visiting villages or the countryside.
-A visit to any night market will present you a vast variety of conical hats.
+A visit to any night market will present you with a vast variety of conical hats.

 Prices in the market and touristic places vary – 20,000 – 150,000 VND is what we usually see as the price tag.
 In the countryside and specialized local shops, the prices won’t exceed 20,000 VND.